FAQ's

 A. Generally, if I can begin working with a student earlier in her high school years, it’s easier to help her build a profile that will be attractive to colleges.
 Because of my extensive experience in the public school system, I can also provide guidance to younger students as it pertains to course selection, schedule rigor, and leadership opportunities.

-comprehensive package.
+For students finishing up their 9th grade year, it’s worthwhile to consider a comprehensive package.
 I also offer a limited-scope engagement for younger students.
 To determine which approach is appropriate for you and your student, please contact me so we can discuss your specific situation.

 Q. I’ve done some research on independent consultants and they sound expensive.